nextcloud/documentation/admin_manual/installation/nginx.rst

 Nginx configuration
 ===================

-This page covers example Nginx configurations to use with running an Nextcloud server.
+This page covers example Nginx configurations to use with running a Nextcloud server.
 This page is community-maintained.
 (Thank you, contributors!)

 -  You need to insert the following code into **your Nginx configuration file.**